Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/oopsRules/README.md

 - A static final variable that is not initialized at the time of declaration is known as static blank final variable.
 It can be initialized only in static block.
 - If you declare any parameter as final, you cannot change the value of it.
 - A constructor cannot be declared final because it is never inherited.

+### Runtime Polymorphism
+- Polymorphism is a concept by which we can perform a single action by different ways.
+- There are two types of polymorphism in java: compile time polymorphism and runtime polymorphism.
+- We can perform polymorphism in java by method overloading and method overriding.
+- If you overload static method in java, it is the example of compile time polymorphism.
+- In Runtime polymorphism (Dynamic Method Dispatch), an overridden method is resolved at runtime rather than compile-time.
+- When reference variable of Parent class refers to the object of Child class, it is known as upcasting.
+- Method is overridden not the datamembers, so runtime polymorphism can't be achieved by data members.
+- Connecting a method call to the method body is known as binding.
+- There are two types of binding : Static binding (early binding) and Dynamic binding (late binding).

+### instanceof Keyword
+- instanceof operator is used to test whether the object is an instance of the specified type (class/subclass/interface).
+- When Subclass type refers to the object of Parent class, it is known as downcasting.
+- If we perform downcasting directly, there is compile error.
+- If we perform downcasting by typecasting, ClassCastException is thrown at runtime.
+- If we use instanceof operator, downcasting is possible!

+### Abstract Class
+- A class that is declared as abstract (keyword) is abstract class.
+It can have abstract and non-abstract methods.
+- Abstraction is a process of hiding the implementation details and showing only functionality to the user.
+- There are two ways to achieve abstraction in java : Abstract class (0 to 100%) and Interface (100%).
+- A method that is declared as abstract and does not have implementation is abstract method.
+- Any method with a body is non-abstract method.
+- An abstract class can have data member, abstract method, method body, constructor and even main() method.
+- If there is any abstract method in a class, that class must be abstract.
+- If extending any abstract class that have abstract method, we must either provide the implementation of the method or make this class abstract.
+- Abstract class can also be used to provide some implementation of an interface.
+Then, the end user extending thtis abstract class is free to skip implementing that method while overriding all the methods of the interface.

+### Interface
+- An interface in java is a blueprint of a class.
+It has static constants and abstract methods.
+- - Since Java 8, we can have method body in interface.
+But we need to make it default or static method.
+- The interface is a mechanism to achieve abstraction.
+It represents IS-A relationship.
+- By using interface, we can support multiple inheritance.
+- It can be also used to achieve loose coupling (coupling is degree of direct knowledge that one element has of another).
+- The Java compiler adds public & abstract before the interface method.
+Adds public, static & final before data members.
+- A class extends another class, an interface extends another interface but a class implements an interface.
+- Multiple inheritance is not supported by class because of ambiguity.
+But, supported by interface because there is no ambiguity as implementation is provided by the implementation class.
+- An interface with no member is called marker/tagged interface.
+For example: Serializable, Cloneable, Remote etc.
+- Marker interface are used to provide essential information to JVM, so that JVM may perform some useful operation.
+- An interface can have another interface i.e. known as nested interface.

+### Package
+A java package is a group of similar types of classes, interfaces and sub-packages.